unl-ml-art/generative-text-Maricel4/README.md

 ## Results

 - Documentation of your generative text in an effective form.
 A file with your generated text (.pdf, .doc, .txt).
+- Hello I am a bit confused on how to add files to this repository.
+I'm sorry.
+I am going to submit the code, input data, output data and final result on canvas just for tonight and then ask you about it tomorrow!!

 ## Technical Notes